gulliblecoder/gulliblecoder/README.md

 ### Hi there, I'm AW - aka [WHO] 👋

 ## I'm a Student, Undergraduate and Developer!
-- 🔭 I'm currently in my first year of University
+- 🔭 I'm currently in my first year of University.
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators.
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Contribute more to Open Source projects.
 - ⚡  Fun fact: I love to play chess and listening music.

 ### Connect with me:

-- 🌱 Don't
+- 🌱 Don't.
 <br />

 ---